neotamoe/BigNerdRanchSwiftChapter26/README.md

 # Big Nerd Ranch Guide - Swift Programming
 ## Chapter26 - Your First Cocoa Application

-## Desktop application for Mac
-This application is a simple text editor that can read aloud the document.
+This mac desktop application is a simple text editor that can read aloud the document.

 ## Tech Used:
 * Swift 3